March 9, 2022

 This Task Force intends to build on the works of previous curriculum scholars who have taken these questions seriously through the lenses of spirituality, theology, and ethics (see Huebner, Macdonald, Aoki, Slattery, Block, Noddings, Kincheloe, Whitlock, Helfenbein, Palmer and others) as well as the frames of liberation theology, indigenous onto-epistemologies, and ethics in the posthuman.

 The Taskforce on the Internationalization of Curriculum Studies was formed at the AAACS Conference in New Orleans, 2011.
 Its primary undertaking has been to survey, analyse, translate (where necessary), interpret and share on the work of curriculum theorists, scholars and contributors who work outside of the North American field.
-Since 2011, this taskforce has produced nineteen (19) research presentations, three (3) publications and four (4) special sessions.
+Since 2011, this task force has produced fifty (50) research presentations, three (3) publications and thirteen (13) special sessions.